 I’m dividing the sites into categories according to special need, although I realize there are often overlapping areas.
 I’m just listing each blog under a primary area of Montessori-inspired posts and/or information.

 General Montessori-Inspired Special Needs Support

 “What about Children with Special Needs?” from The Montessori Foundation

 “Montessori Education and Your Child” from American Montessori Society

 “Is Montessori homeschool suitable for working with children with special needs?
 From NAMC’s 3-6 Montessori Homeschool Program

 “Is Montessori only for “gifted” children?”
 Video with Karen Wagner, Director of Cottage Montessori

 Montessori-Inspired Down Syndrome Support

-Montessori on a Budget (blog) by Lisa Nolan
+Montessori for the Earth by Lisa Nolan